-Animal housing should provide enough space for each animal to lie down, turn around, and display the animal's normal behavior; it should be inexpensive, easy to build, allow easy access for management practices, be of appropriate design and be built using locally available materials and compliment a system of rearing which is climate-smart.
+Animal housing should provide enough space for each animal to lie down, turn around, and display the animal's normal behavior; should be inexpensive, easy to build, allows easy access for management practices, of appropriate design and should be built using locally available materials and compliment a system of rearing which is climate smart.

-- 1. Guide farmers to select appropriate system for animal rearing: trade-off between extensive and intensive system of rearing to semi-intensive system of rearing.

-- Guide farmers to select appropriate site for animal stall construction are:

-- Topography

-- Soil type

-- Water supply

-- · Accessibility

-- Labor

-- Marketing

-- Electricity

-- · Ventilation

-- Thermo neutral zone

-- Key components in housing are:

-- Animal holding area

-- Washing area

-- Storage (feed, medicines, etc.)

-- Open Area (for exercise and roaming)

-- Gutter area

-- Feeders and waterers area

-- Isolation area

-- Quarantine area

-- Nursing area, etc.

-- 2. The animal shelter should normally buffer the extremes of climatic conditions to reduce stress on animals housed.
-The main climatic factors from which protection has to be provided are high and low ambient temperatures, environmental humidity, solar radiation, wind and rain.

-- 3. Recommend low cost, climate-smart, disaster proof and appropriate animal housing which will minimize impact of disasters and meets the criteria as indicated below:

-- Provide protection to animals against stressful environment: basic principle that should guide the farm manager on building a farm is to:

-- Reduce heat gain.

-- Promote heat loss from the structures of the animal house by radiation and construction during summer.

-- During winter the structures those come in physical contact with animals like floors and walls should not get too cold and should give protection from cold winds.

-- Protect animals from disease exposure and extreme weather conditions.

-- Provides security/ protection from predation and theft.

-- Permit provision of clean water and feed without contamination from urine, feces or litter.

-- Facilitate easy monitoring of health and behavior of the animals.

-- Permit efficient and stress-free daily care.

-- Provide physical comfort (e.g., variety of surfaces, bedding, temperature control). - Provide good air quality (ventilation) and optimum sunlight. - Provide sound environmental care through proper drainage system and manure collection yard. - Provide animals with the opportunity to express normal behavior, such as (depending on species and housing unit) hiding, perching, walking, running, jumping, scratching, playing, and interacting with other animals of the herd and people. - Provide room for expansion according to subsequent increase in herd size. - If possible, animal pen should have separate area/ compartment for care and management of pregnant and sick, young and mature animals and a separate milking parlour or hatching facilities for chicken (should be/ recommended), open space/ paddock for exercise. - Discourage mixing of multiple species.
+- 1. Guide farmers to select appropriate system for animal rearing: trade-off between extensive and intensive system of rearing to semi intensive system of rearing. - Guide farmers to select appropriate site for animal stall construction (Guide farmers on site selection taking into consideration, security, topography, drainage, wind and rain direction) - 2.
+Recommend low cost, climate smart, disaster proof and appropriate animal housing which will minimize impact of disasters and meets the criteria as indicated below: - Protect animals from disease exposure and extreme weather conditions, - Provides security/ protection from predation and theft - Permit provision of clean water and feed without contamination from urine, feces or litter - Facilitate easy monitoring of health and behavior of the animals - Permit efficient and stress-free daily care - Provide physical comfort (e.g. variety of surfaces, bedding, temperature control)- - Provide good air quality (ventilation) and optimum sunlight - Provide sound environmental care through proper drainage system and manure collection yard - Provide animals with the opportunity to express normal behavior, such as (depending on species and housing unit) hiding, perching, walking, running, jumping, scratching, playing, and interacting with other animals of the herd and people

-4. Consider space requirements while constructing the animal house according to species.
+- Provide room for expansion according to subsequent increase in herd size. - If possible, animal pen should have separate area/compartment for care and management of pregnant and sick, young and mature animals and a separate milking parlor or hatching facilities for chicken (should be/recommended), open space/paddock for exercise - Discourage mixing of multiple species. - 3.
+Consider space requirements while constructing the animal house according to species.

-Animal Species Space Requirement (per h ead)
+Animal Species Space Requirement (per head)

-In feet (L×B) In meters (L×B)
+In Feet (L×B) In meters (L×B)

-Cattle 6×4 1.8×1.2
+Cattle 6 ×4 1.8×1.2

 Water Buffalo 7×5 2.1×1.5

 Swine 5×4 1.5×1.2

 Sheep/Goat 3×2 0.9×0.6

 Horse 6×6 1.8×1.8

 Rabbit 2×2 0.6×0.6

 Chicken ]×] 0.3×0.3